Tooth Extractions – Edmond, OK

 The loss of a single tooth, even one that’s not visible, can dramatically impact your oral health.
 That’s why removing a tooth is almost never our first choice here at Bluff Creek Dental.
 In some cases, though, performing a tooth extraction is the best option for preserving your oral health as a whole.
-Rest assured that when you do need an extraction, Dr. Patrick Crowley, your dentist in OKC, will make sure you’re comfortable every step of the way.
+Rest assured that when you do need tooth extractions, your dentist in Edmond, Dr. Patrick Crowley, will make sure you’re comfortable every step of the way.
 He’ll examine your smile, determine whether an extraction is necessary, and come up with a personalized treatment plan.
 If a particular tooth has been giving you trouble, contact us today to discuss your options.

 When Is Tooth Extraction Necessary?

 Dr. Crowley will do his utmost to help you retain your natural teeth for as long as possible.
 In the following situations, though, removing a tooth may be the best choice for your overall oral health and function: